silobase/silobase/Contributing.md

 ### ✅ CONTRIBUTING.md

-# 🤝 Contributing to DataPlane
+# 🤝 Contributing to Silobase

-Thanks for your interest in contributing to **DataPlane**!
+Thanks for your interest in contributing to **Silobase**!
 We're excited to have your help improving this open-source project.

 ## 📦 How to Contribute